wildlarva/mcdecoder/src_docs/user_templates.rst

 User templates
 ############################

-Sometimes, a user needs user-specific decoder codes or some codes to support decoders like constant tables. mcdecoder allows users to define user-specific code templates to generate those codes.
+Some users need user-specific decoder codes or some codes to support decoders like constant tables. mcdecoder allows users to define user-specific code templates to generate those codes.